 At NPS we celebrate childhood, the time of life when the greatest leaps of learning occur.
-Childhood gets our full attention, and our faculty and staff are experts at helping children learn and grow - intellectually, socially, emotionally, and spiritually - during this these vitally important years.
+Childhood gets our full attention, and our faculty and staff are experts at helping children learn and grow - intellectually, socially, emotionally, and spiritually - during these vitally important years.

 We challenge students with an engaging academic program that blends tradition and innovation.
-We embrace important core values that help students learn and practice what it means to live morally and ethically.
+We embrace important Core Values that help students learn and practice what it means to live morally and ethically.
 And we create a learning environment where children feel loved and respected.